KiranMantha/plumejs/README.md

 ## Responsive webcomponents

-The main problem with webcomponents when implementing `@media` css is, they always target viewport dimensions instead of element dimensions.
+The main problem with webcomponents when implementing `@media` css arises if there is no `<meta name="viewport" content="width=device-width,initial-scale=1">` meta tag in html page, so they always target viewport dimensions instead of element dimensions.
 As per observation, with respect to webcomponents, there are only 2 break points to implement `@media` css.
 They are:

 ```
 // For tablets and other small screens